Ldelatorre81/Poli_179_final_project/README.md

-# Project Title

-> Effect of Community events on Online ISIS sympathizer activity.
+# Effect of Community Events on Online ISIS Sympathizer Activity.
 > By Omar Romero Godoy and Logan De La Torre